5 Questions to Help Choose the Best Dog Breed for You

 Other dogs have become popular because of movies or television but they are not a good fit with a family that has small children.
 This was the case with the Dalmatian and the Chihuahua; television commercials and movies made the breeds' popularity explode, but they are generally not suitable companions for children.
 If people had researched the breeds before bringing one of these dogs into their homes, many unfortunate incidents would not have happened.

 Dogs that are good for families include the Labrador, the Golden Retriever, the Beagle and the Newfoundland.
 Terriers are often great companions for younger children as well.
 However, no dog is a good companion for a very small child that has not been taught how to respect animals.
 No dog, no matter how small, well-trained or gentle he may seem, should be left alone with a child - ever.
 Children should not be allowed to hang on dogs or get in the dog's face.
 Dogs are not people and they can become nervous, confused or afraid of the things people do because they don't always understand our intentions.
 This can result in a bite, or worse.
-If you have small children, you should learn how to recognize when your dog has had enough or is becoming uncomfortable and wants to be left alone.
+If you have small children, you should learn how to keep your child safe around dogs (and vice versa).

 Many people don't realize they have allergies until they bring a pet home.
 The result is a beloved family member who must leave, and a family of broken hearts.
 Don't let that happen to you!
 Find out before you get a pet if you are allergic.
 If you are, don't despair.
 There are a few breeds that you may be able to coexist with, even if you have allergies.
 These include the Bedlington Terrier, the Chinese Crested (mostly hairless), the Wheaten Terrier, the Schnauzer and the Poodle.
 Do some research and expose yourself to a few of them before you make a decision.